 What Makes a Good Copy Writer?
 Five Traits to Look For

 After all, while good copy writing is not an esoteric art, it’s also not common knowledge.
+Quite often, the persuasion elements of copywriting are hidden from the untrained eye.
+That’s why so many amateurs are quick to critique marketing problems that are actually strengths!

 Nothing… well, almost nothing hurts a project’s outcome more than dislike or disapproval of the person you’ve hired to do a job.

 Personal chemistry is — naturally — subjective.
 It’s also a two-way street.
-Although I don’t know you obviously, I can help you by sharing the traits ALL good copy writers have.
+Although I don’t know you, obviously, I can help you by sharing the traits ALL good copy writers have.
 By knowing what to look for, the selection process will be a lot easier for you.

 A good copy writer is…

-1) Curious: As an apprentice in the iron worker’s union years ago, I’ll never forget my humiliation at the hands of a foreman, 250 feet above the Manhattan sidewalk:
+1) Curious: As an apprentice in the iron workers union years ago, I’ll never forget my humiliation at the hands of a foreman, 250 feet above the Manhattan sidewalk:

 “What’re ya doin’?
 Watchin’ butterflies???”